VallieTracy/NASA-Scraping/README.md

 Follow these steps to run the application from your own desktop.
 Otherwise scroll below to see a detailed description of what the project was asking for, and screenshots of the finished product can be found under...

 #### Please clone this repository to your desktop and then do the following:
-1.)
-Navigate to Mission_to_Mars, the folder that contains ``app.py`` and launch a GitBash (Windows) or Terminal (Mac).
+1. Navigate to Mission_to_Mars, the folder that contains ``app.py`` and launch a GitBash (Windows) or Terminal (Mac).

-2.)
-Type ``source activate PythonData`` and then hit ENTER.
+2. Type ``source activate PythonData`` and then hit ENTER.
-3.)
-Type ``export FLASK_APP=app.py`` and then hit ENTER.
+3. Type ``export FLASK_APP=app.py`` and then hit ENTER.
-4.)
-Type ``flask run`` and then hit ENTER.
+4. Type ``flask run`` and then hit ENTER.
-5.)
-Observe that the Flask server starts and tells you which port it's running on.
+5. Observe that the Flask server starts and tells you which port it's running on.
 Don't close this window.
-6.)
-With the Flask server running, enter this address in your Chrome browser: http://127.0.0.1:5000/.
+6. With the Flask server running, enter this address in your Chrome browser: http://127.0.0.1:5000/.
 You'll see that it loads the index page.
-7.)
-After you've navigated to the page, click 'Scrape New Data' and the page will update with all the most current:
+7. After you've navigated to the page, click 'Scrape New Data' and the page will update with all the most current:
     -Featured Mars Image on NASA's Mars homepage
     -Mars' Weather,
     -and the latest Mars headline! (*see Note 1 below*)
-8.)
-And you can scroll to the bottom of the page at any time to view snapshots of Mars' four hemispheres.
+8. And you can scroll to the bottom of the page at any time to view snapshots of Mars' four hemispheres.
-ENJOY!
+9. **ENJOY!**

 # Project Requirements: